fzero/baaaes/README.md

 Out of the box, **Baaaes** uses URI-style configuration for database connections, but you can use as many environment variables as you want (e.g. `DB_USER`, `DB_PASS`, `DB_HOST` and so on). **Just make sure to keep you test database separated; all data is destroyed every time the test suite runs!**

+## Note about boilerplates in general

+The objective of Baaaes is **not** to prescribe how you should organize your project, but showing **one** particular way to do it (hence _opinionated_).

+ If you already know what you're doing, you can configure Express, Sequelize, Knex, Mongo and whatever else you're using however you want.
+Still, it can be useful to take a peek at some of this code to inform your decisions.

+This is one of the reasons I've decided against making Baaaes into a code generation package (such as `express-generator`).
+The other reason is it would be too much like creating yet another Javascript framework, and **NOBODY** wants that.

+**NOBODY.**

 ## To do

 * Authentication middleware example